Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 #### Java

-1. Register the extension wherever you are registering other extensions
+1. Register the extension wherever you are registering other extensions.
 ```java
 AndroidGriffonBridge.registerExtension();
 ```

-2. Call Griffon setup with the application reference.
-Do this as early as possible in your application startup.
+2. Call the Griffon set up with the application reference.

+**Tip:** Complete this step as early as possible after your application starts up.

 ```java
 AndroidGriffonBridge.setup(getApplication());
 ```
 3. Pass Griffon all deep link URIs.

-Do this whereever you handle other deep links in your application.
+**Tip:** Do this where you handle other deep links in your application.
 ```java
 final Intent intent = getIntent();
 final Uri data = intent.getData();